tinyclub/linux-lab/README.md

     $ make board-edit

-The configuration must be put in `boards/<BOARD>/` and named with necessary version and arch info, use `raspi3` as an example:
+The configuration must be put in `boards/<BOARD>/` and named with necessary version info, use `raspi3` as an example:

     $ make kernel-saveconfig
     $ make root-saveconfig